hellogreg/pstv/pstv.md

 As mentioned above, if you pull straight down from the top row, the cursor will move to the app down one row and to the left.
 But if you pull down and to the right… the cursor will also move down and to the left!

 Even though the icons aren’t placed in a strict vertical/horizontal grid, the PSTV (or Vita) thinks they are.
 It thinks the leftmost icons from each row are in a vertical line — and the second from each row, and the third.
 So, even if you pull down and at a bit of an angle, the cursor moves as if you’d just pulled straight down.
 This renders that fourth icon in the middle row accessible only by moving right from the third icon in that row.
+It makes more sense to actually put the icons in either a true grid (like the PS3’s XMB had) or a line (like the PS4 has).

-###The PSTV Homescreen, Redesigned
+### The PSTV Homescreen, Redesigned

-It makes more sense to actually put the icons in either a true grid (like the PS3’s XMB had) or a straight line (like the PS4 has).
-In [my PSTV homescreen proof of concept](http://hellogreg.github.io/pstv), the look is very much like that of the PS4, though the options for each app have been simplified from their PS4 counterparts.
+To address all this, I've designed a PSTV homescreen proof of concept (***[http://hellogreg.github.io/pstv](http://hellogreg.github.io/pstv)***), where the look is much like that of the PS4, though the options for each app have been simplified from their PS4 counterparts.
 Navigate right or left, and then press the button appropriate for the action you wish to take.

 I’ve sized and placed the interface elements on a grid that splits the screen into 64 units horizontally and 36 units vertically.
 You can view the grid by clicking the “Grid Background” button below the prototype.
-There are a few more aesthetic options to play with.
+All the text has line heights that fit the grid.
+There are a few more aesthetic options for you to play with.

 I’ve also kept one feature that the PSTV already has that the PS4 doesn’t: folders.
 When the folder app icon is selected, you can expand it to choose an app within.

-### Other UI updates

-Here are few more interfact issues I wanted to address.
+## A Few More Unsolicited UI Suggestions

-#### Launching and backing out of apps.
+### Streamline launching and backing out of apps.

 Say we want to enter the Network section of the PSTV's Settings app.
 To do so, we'd do the following: